Fourier Series-Based Approximation of Time-Varying Parameters in Ordinary Differential Equations: Numerical Results

-where $x(t) = [p(t); v(t)] \in\R^2$ is the vector of model states.
-We assume that the constants $m$, $b$, and $k$ are known, and our goal is to estimate $\theta(t)$ using the method described in Section~\ref{Sec:Fourier}.
+where $x(t) = [p(t); v(t)] \in\R^2$ is the vector of model states at time $t$.
+Assuming that the constants $m$, $k$, and $b$ are known, our goal is to estimate $\theta(t)$ using the Fourier series-based approximation methods described in Section~\ref{Sec:Fourier}.

-To test the effectiveness of the proposed estimation method, we first generated synthetic data from the mass-spring system \eqref{Eq:MS_system} using initial conditions $x(0) = [2; 0]$, fixed constants $m=10$, $b=3$, and $k=5$, and different functional forms for $\theta(t)$.
-We solved the system \eqref{Eq:MS_system} using MATLAB's built-in ODE solver \texttt{ode45} and recorded observations every 0.5 time units over the interval [0,60].
-Observations were then corrupted by Gaussian noise with zero mean and standard deviation 0.08.
-Figure~\ref{fig:sin} shows the generated data when $\theta(t) = \sin(t)$.
-A similar process was followed to generate data using the linear and cubic polynomial forcing parameters discussed in Section~\ref{Sec:Poly}.

-To initialize the EnKF, we set the sample size to $N = 1,000$ and drew the prior ensemble of state values from a multivariate Gaussian distribution with mean $[1; 1]\in\R^2$ and covariance matrix $(0.5)^2 \mathsf{I}_2$, where $\mathsf{I}_2$ denotes the $2\times2$ identity matrix.
-The prior ensemble of values for the unknown coefficients $c_k$ were drawn uniformly over the interval $[-2, 12]$.
-Further, we assigned the model innovation covariance matrix (used in line 4 of Algorithm~\ref{Alg:EnKF}) to be $\mathsf{C} = (0.02)^2 \mathsf{I}_2$ and the observation covariance matrix (used in line 7 of Algorithm~\ref{Alg:EnKF}) to be $\mathsf{D} = (0.08)^2$ for partial system observations (i.e., observing only position or velocity) or $\mathsf{D} = (0.08)^2 \mathsf{I}_2$ for full system observations (i.e., observing both position and velocity) as detailed in the experiments that follow.
+To test the effectiveness of the proposed estimation techniques, we generate data from the mass-spring system in \eqref{Eq:MS_system} using the initial condition $x(0) = [2; 0]$, fixed constants $m=10$, $k=5$, and $b=3$, and different forms of the time-varying forcing parameter $\theta(t)$, as detailed for each experiment below.
+We initialize the EnKF with a sample size of $N = 100$ and draw the prior ensemble of state values from a multivariate Gaussian distribution with mean $[1; 1]\in\R^2$ and covariance matrix $(0.5)^2 \mathsf{I}_2$, where $\mathsf{I}_2$ denotes the $2\times2$ identity matrix.
+We draw the prior ensemble of values for each of the unknown coefficients $c_k$ uniformly over the interval $[-2, 10]$.
+Further, we use MATLAB's \texttt{ode15s} to solve the ODE system in \eqref{Eq:MS_system} at each time step of the filter and prescribe $\mathsf{C} = (0.02)^2 \mathsf{I}_2$ as the model innovation covariance matrix and $\mathsf{D} = (0.08)^2 \mathsf{I}_2$ as the observation covariance matrix, assuming observations of both position and velocity.